Software-Solutions-Australia/Always-Push-to-Talk/README.md

 If you still have problems with this program, try reading the instructions again and follow them carefully.

-If you are still having problems, join my Discord server and explain your problem there: https://discord.gg/EfAu2db
+If you are still having problems, submit a bug report: https://github.com/Software-Solutions-Australia/Always-Push-to-Talk/issues

 ## LICENSE AGREEMENT: